CBD oil for dogs

 What should one pay attention to when buying CBD oil for dogs?

-Like humans, dogs also have a Endocannabinoid System (ECS), which plays a central role in numerous physiological processes.
+Like humans, dogs also have a endocannabinoid system (ECS), which plays a central role in numerous physiological processes.
 These include:

 - pain perception

-- Inflammation regulation
+- inflammation regulation

-- Fear and stress processing
+- anxiety and stress processing

-- Digestion and appetite
+- digestion and appetite

-- Immune defense
+- immune defense

 -